Business collaboration agreements can be essential when you’re partnering with another company to drive growth or tackle ambitious ventures.

 - How the parties will work together

-- Each parties responsibilities and obligations
+- The divisions of responsibilities and obligations

 - Dispute resolution and termination clauses